vuongducphuong/documentation/content/applications/general/email_communication/faq.rst

 Here are the default limits for new databases:

-- 200 emails/day for Odoo Online and Odoo.sh databases with an active subscription,
+- 200 emails/day for Leansoft Online and Odoo.sh databases with an active subscription,

 - 50 emails/day for one-app free and trial databases,